plutext/neo4vertx/README.md

  * A Vert.x 2.1 module to talk to an embedded Neo4J 2.1 database
  * Option to specify enablement of Neo4J web interface
- * Option to talk to a remote Neo4J instance (work in progress)
  * Maven build to automatically create a module with dependencies